 Oklahoma City, OK 73013

 Set up a Twitter account.
 We will begin by adding 20 people for you to follow, including local art galleries, professors and OSU students.
 The Twitter account will be “LindsayLarremore.”
 Update your Twitter with the progress of your artwork, imbed pictures of your latest painting and make it personal yet business-oriented.
-Tweat at least once a day.
+TweatTweet at least once a day.

 We also want you to join the Alumni Association.
 You will be able to become part of the program that promotes alumni businesses upon graduation.
 This will allow you to network with other successful alumni and increase name recognition and awareness about your artwork.